toxaco/signatureDockerEnv/README.md

 127.0.0.1       dev.loan.co.uk
 ```

-- Set up your MySql database using a previous dump.
+- Set up your MySql/Maria database using a previous dump.
 	- In you parameters.yml (signature app) the mysql_host should be: mysql (as it's pointing to the mysql container)
 	- Local Dabase access:
 		- user: root
 		- Pass: root

 - Finnaly don't forget to run from your command line Composer and NPM:
-	- Todo: Improve and automate this step in the future.
-[23/10/2017]

 Obs: If you need to access the machine (a.k.a SSH) for some reason, just type:
 ```
 docker exec -it signature bash
 ```

-- Now you can open your browser and type dev.loan.co.uk to start using the app.
+- Now you can open your browser and type dev.loan.co.uk/app_dev.php/ to start using the app.

 # Info
 - Docker will sync any changes from your local files to your virtual machine (containers) automaticaly.
 - By default I set all the "docker-file" files to use a different type of caching that **ONLY WORKS ON Mac**.
-If you are going to use it on Linux or Windows then please, update that file by removing all instances of ":cached".
+If you are going to use it on Linux or Windows then please, update that file by removing all instances of **":cached"**.

 # Monitoring and debugging